-Digital Inputs:
+Digital Inputs

-The second part of the configuration window is dedicated to configuring the 2 Digital Inputs.
-In this panel, you can define the actions that the SHP positioner will execute when a Digital Input signal is detected.
+The second part of the configuration window is dedicated to configuring the two Digital Inputs.
+In this panel, you can define the actions that the SHP positioner will perform when a Digital Input signal is detected.

-There are 3 different actions you can select from:
+There are four different actions you can select from:

-- Off: No action is performed when a Digital Input signal is detected. - Shut Down: Upon detection of a Digital Input signal, a shutdown is initiated -> Port B is pressurized, and Port A is exhausted. - Pressurize Port A: Detection of a Digital Input signal triggers the pressurization of Port A (port B is exhausted).
+- Off: No action is performed when a Digital Input signal is detected. - Shut Down: Upon detection of a Digital Input signal, a shutdown is initiated - Pressurize Port A: Detection of a Digital Input signal triggers the pressurization of Port A - Start Partial Stroke Test : Initiates a Partial Stroke Test.